Localized numerical impulses solutions in diffuse neural networks modeled by the complex fractional Ginzburg-Landau equation: The Semi-implicit Riesz fractional finite-difference and the linearly Riesz fractional finite-difference schemes

-In the previous section, we have demonstrated that the HR neural network can be elegantly described by the CFGL equation which admits plane wave solutions.
+In the previous section, we have demonstrated that the HR neural network can be elegantly described by the CFGL equation.
 In general, analytical and closed solutions of fractional equations cannot be obtained.
 In that case, numerical techniques are used to identify the solution behavior of such fractional equations.
-The interest in investigating and controlling the propagation of waves in neural tissue has been increasingly growing during the last decades.
-In this section, we use the semi-implicit Riesz fractional finite-difference scheme to find numerically localized wave solutions for the CFGL equation (\ref{11}).
+In this section, we provide the semi-implicit Riesz fractional finite-difference scheme and the linearly implicit Riesz fractional finite-difference scheme to find numerically localized wave solutions for the CFGL equation (\ref{11}).
+We also show numerically the equivalent between the continuous CFGL model and the discrete HR model for relatively large network.